clintonmead/clintonmead.github.io/philosophy.md

 If you're a potential employer looking to hire me, you're going to make a significant investment into me anyway, which will dwarf the half an hour or so it takes you to read all this.

 I understand that many software developers do not look at the craft of software development like I do.
-I don't think I'm unique but I don't think I'm in the majority also.
-As my views are in the minority there's a good chance that you may just think I'm not right for your organisation.
-And that's okay, it's better we both find that out sooner rather than latter.
+For example, not many would have a public document like this connected to their resume.
+Some do, I'm certainly not unique but it's certainly not the norm either.

-But, knowing that I'm in the minority, I don't expect everyone to think like me.
-Indeed I've mostly worked with people that don't think like me.
-And had very productive working relationships with such people, learning from each other, both building off each others strengths, but also maintaining our distinct approaches.
+But, knowing that I'm in the minority, I don't expect everyone to think exactly like me.
+Indeed, working twenty years in the software industry, I've mostly worked with people that don't take this approach to software engineering.
+And that's not only okay, it's indeed necessary.
+Good organisations are strengthened by multiple viewpoints, as are the individuals in them.

 The question you should ask is, do you want a voice like mine in your organisation, into that mix of ideas?
-Is there a place for this sort of approach in your company culture, or even in particular areas of your application, even if it isn't the dominant view in your organisation.
+Is there a place for this sort of approach in your company culture, or even in particular areas of your application, even if it isn't the dominant view in your organisation?

-I have no desire to control everyone else does, but I do prefer to work in a place where at least I can work, most of the time, in a style like I do suggest above.

 If you think there's a place in your team for someone like me, please get in touch.
 My contact details are listed at the top of my [CV](https://clintonmead.github.io/index.html).